Undergraduate Medical Education

-- Access to HonorHealth Libraries and computer facilities.
+- Access to HonorHealth libraries and computer facilities

-- Opportunity to attend a variety of teaching conferences, including grand rounds and small group learning.
+- Opportunity to attend a variety of teaching conferences, including grand rounds and small group learning

-- Guidance and mentoring in a multidisciplinary setting.
+- Guidance and mentoring in a multidisciplinary setting

-- Opportunities to participate in research programs.
+- Opportunities to participate in research programs

-Affiliations and Eligibility
+Affiliations and eligibility

-Fourth-year rotations may be scheduled based on the availability of educational opportunities within HonorHealth's residency programs and at the discretion of the residency program director.
+- Fourth-year rotations are scheduled based on the availability of educational opportunities within HonorHealth's residency programs and at the discretion of the residency program director.

 Applications must be approved by the Academic Affairs department, no later than 30 days in advance of the requested rotation.
 Along with your application, you must submit:

-- Letter of good standing.
+- Letter of good standing

 - Certificate of liability insurance in the amount of $1,000,000/$3,000,000.

-- Proof of health insurance.
+- Proof of health insurance

-- USMLE/COMLEX scores – Fourth year students and students from foreign medical schools.
+- USMLE/COMLEX scores – Fourth-year students

 HonorHealth supports third- and fourth-year medical students enrolled in Liaison Committee on Medical Education and American Osteopathic Assocaition-accredited and affiliated educational programs.
 Supervised, hands-on rotations, based on availability, with access to didactic lectures, library services and research are available.